magentic/flowlens-mcp-server/README.md

 pipx install flowlens-mcp-server
 ```

-**IMPORTANT NOTE: If your version is not supported anymore, please, upgrade to latest version**
+**IMPORTANT NOTE: If your version is not supported anymore, please, upgrade to the latest version**
 ```bash
 pipx upgrade flowlens-mcp-server
 ```